According to the media phentermine is America’s diet drug of choice. But there are a lot of questions surrounding it.

 The following are safe ingredients that work similarly to phentermine but are available without a prescription:

-Glucomannan is a water-soluble, fermentable dietary fiber extracted from the tuber that contributes to weight loss in the context of an energy-restricted diet.
+Glucomannan is a plant extract and dietary fiber that contributes to weight loss in the context of an energy-restricted diet.

-It appears to promote weight loss by delaying stomach emptying and producing satiety, as it sponges up water in the digestive tract, reducing the absorption of carbs and cholesterol.
+This ingredient appears to promote weight loss by delaying stomach emptying and producing feelings of fullness, as it sponges up water in the digestive tract, reducing the absorption of carbs and cholesterol.

 What’s more, glucomannan feeds the good bacteria in your intestine, which turns it into short-chain fatty acids (proven in animal studies to protect against weight gain).
 A 2008 systematic review showed that Glucomannan also appears to positively affect total cholesterol, LDL cholesterol and triglycerides.